F5Networks/f5-appsvcs-templates/docs/userguide/using-app-templates.rst

 FAST can be extended beyond the included templates, new custom templates can be installed for any AS3 use case.
-Template sets are packaged into a single file that can be loaded into the system via the REST API (and will be available for install using the UI in an upcoming release).
+Template sets are packaged into a single file that can be loaded into the system via the REST API.

 .. .. image:: template-list.png
   :width: 300
   :alt: The application list

-Template sets may be provided by F5, sourced from the community, or may be custom written.
+Template sets may be provided by F5, sourced from the community, or custom written.
+Template sets can be added or removed via the user interface by clicking either the **Add Set** or **Remove** buttons.

 For information on authoring template sets, understanding the template set format, and uploading templates, see :ref:`authoring`.

 |